rubymonsters/webapps-for-beginners/source/08-rack/01-hello_world.md

 ```

 Of course the version numbers may be different, but the important bit that
 you want to look for is the port.
+In our case that's `9292`.

 Now your web application has started you can point your browser to
 <a href="http://localhost:9292">http://localhost:9292</a>.
 You should see